 The school is compliant with the Equality Act 2010 and Accessibility legislation.
-It is fully accessible for wheelchair users as the school is only on a ground floor level and has disabled toilet facility.
+It is fully accessible for wheelchair users.
 St David's Primary School work hard to develop their accessibility and the schools' accessibility plan detailing how this is being developed can be accessed from the school website.